fynnfluegge/doc-comments-ai/README.md

 - Treesitter integration

 > [!NOTE]
-> Review suggestions will only be applied to files without unstaged changes, so that nothing is overwritten.
+> Documentations will only be added to files without unstaged changes, so that nothing is overwritten.

 ## 🚀 Usage
 - `aicomments <RELATIVE_FILE_PATH>`: Create documentations for any method in the file which doesn't have any yet.